-If you’re constantly visiting the bathroom, feel tightness in your pelvic area you can’t explain, and feel discomfort during kegel exercises, pelvic tension may be the cause.
-Many sexual trauma survivors experience pelvic floor tension after trauma, holding onto deep emotions and fear.
+If you’re constantly visiting the bathroom, have tightness in your pelvic area you can’t explain, and feel discomfort during kegel exercises, pelvic tension may be the cause.
+There isn’t anything you did wrong to cause this, and it’s common to experience after sexual trauma.
+There are gentle techniques, poses, and resources that can provide relief and lead to more comfort in your body and nervous system.

 6 Signs Of Pelvic Floor Tension